2021 Minnesota TZD Webinar Series: Life Begins at 55—But So Might the Driving Challenges

 About the Webinar

 One out of every five drivers is aged 65 and up.
 This means it is essential to provide resources and educational opportunities in our communities and have conversations about how age, medication, and mobility are all tied together.
-Join us to learn why these conversations and events are so important, what resources are available, where to find those resources, and how to prepare your community and host older driver events.
+This webinar explored why these conversations and events are so important, what resources are available, where to find those resources, and how to prepare your community and host older driver events.

 Scot Edgeworth, East Metro Minnesota TZD Regional Coordinator